 How social welfare payments are paid

-If you live in Ireland and are getting a social welfare payment, you can request the method by which you are paid.
-Decisions on the choice of payment method are administrative within the Department of Social Protection (DSP).
+If you live in Ireland and are getting a social welfare payment, you may be able to choose the method by which you are paid.

-- By Electronic Funds Transfer (EFT): your social welfare payment is paid directly into your personal account at a bank, building society or at certain credit unions.
-You can use form DIR PMT1 to apply for EFT payment.
-DSP will decide if you can be paid by EFT.
+- Financial institution: your social welfare payment may be paid by Electronic Funds Transfer (EFT) directly into your personal account at a bank, building society or at certain credit unions.
+You can use form DIR PMT1 to apply for an EFT payment.
+The DSP will decide if you can be paid by EFT.

-- By Electronic Information Transfer (EIT): your social welfare payment is sent directly to your local post office where it must be collected in person.
-You will need a Public Services Card or Social Services Card (SSC) for identification (ID) to collect your payment.
+- Post Office: your social welfare payment may be paid to your local post office where it must be collected in person.
+You can collect your payment in cash from your Post Office.
+You will need a Public Services Card (PSC) or Social Services Card (SSC) for identification (ID) to collect your payment.
 If using an SSC, you will also require photo ID.

-- By cheque: your social welfare payment cheque can be cashed in your local post office or lodged to an account in a financial institution.
+- By cheque: payment by cheque can be made in exceptional circumstances or to pay arrears.
+It can be cashed in your local post office or lodged to your bank account.